-- Actually, Saori had Lady and Knight vibes with the five Saints; it's just that Seiya was the most vehement in his devotion to her and had the most Bodyguard Crush ovetones as well.
+- In Saint Seiya, Saori had Lady And Knight vibes with the five Saints.
+However, Seiya was the most vehement in his devotion to her and had the most Bodyguard Crush ovetones as well, while the others's bonds to her were more platonic/brotherly than anything.
 The saints were actually named "knights" in a lot of Westerner dubbing.

 - In the anime, Jabu wants to be Athena's personal "Knight" badly due to having a Bodyguard Crush on her ever since they were kids.
 Sadly, this isn't touched upon later.

 - Subverted twice in the Asgard saga.
 Normally Siegfried and Hilda would be this, and the flashbacks show them as such... but since Hilda was Brainwashed and Crazy she and Sieg were more of a Black Knight/Dark Lady duet.
 At the same time Hagen wanted to be the White Knight to Freya's Bright Lady, but when Freya became a Defector from Decadence and had these dynamics more or less straight with Hyoga, he went the Black Knight way.